huyTrinhVAn/AA2-VanHuyTrinh-22116467/README.md

     "message": "Contact was updated successfully."
 }
 ```
-5) Show the API command for “Show Phone” and provide a screenshot of the output (1 Mark)
+5) Show the API command for “Show Phone” and provide a screenshot of the output (1 Mark)<br/>
 ```bash
 Show phone (GET)
 http get http://localhost/api/contacts/3/phones